Patient Coronavirus Resources

 The WHO recommends standard preventative measures such as regular hand washing, covering mouth and nose when coughing and sneezing, and thoroughly cooking meat and eggs.
 Avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.
 They also recommended that you routinely clean and disinfect common surfaces in your home and avoid sharing personal household items such as dishes, towels, and bedding.

 Myself or a family member is showing signs of symptoms.
 What should I do?

-If you or a family member are experiencing one or more symptoms associated with COVID-19, please call your primary doctor or a local urgent care hotline before seeking treatment.
+If you or a family member are experiencing one or more symptoms, you may now take an at home test.
+If you test positive, please call your primary doctor or a local urgent care hotline to seek treatment.
 Telemedicine has allowed doctors and nurses to assess your risk and direct you to the proper health professional for treatment.
 The CDC recommends that you:

 - Stay home and only go to the hospital if you are experiencing severe symptoms, so as to avoid causing more individuals to become exposed.